 In terms of WYDE bridge software the Billing Adapter is the component (function) responsible for storing billing, i.e. CDR information.
-Billing adapter is listening information from the bridge on a special UDP port; on this port MF sending information about completed calls; billing adapter receives this information, transforms it into required format and stores it in required data carrier.
+Billing adapter processes information from the journal created by MF service; in this CDRs journal MF keeps information about completed calls; billing adapter receives this information, transforms it into required format and stores it in required data carrier.

 In addition to standard localdb and file billing adapters described in previous sections of this guide you can create your own billing adapters that will process your CDR information on the fly in the real-time mode.
 Such custom billing adapters could store CDR information in your own database; they are responsible for saving CDR data as it is required for your organization.
-The input format for billing adapters, i.e. the information that comes from MF to the billing adapter UDP port was previously described in Section 2.1: CDR Format.
+The input format for billing adapters, i.e. the information that comes from MF to the billing adapter was previously described in Section 2.1: CDR Format.